QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Yinsha/Yinsha.md

   </table>
 </div>

-The Suo people are an ethnic group thought to be descended from the [Yinsha](Yinsha) that first settled the territory of [Suwei](Suwei) in what is now [Shaohou](../../Map/Shaohou/Shaohou).
+The Suo people are an ethnic group thought to be descended from the [[Yinsha|Yinsha]] that first settled the territory of [[Suwei]] in what is now [[../../Map/Shaohou/Shaohou|Shaohou]].
 Precisely where they came from and when they came to be is still a subject that requires further study, as strong evidence from earlier than approximately the year 7 AO which points to the origins of the Suo people has yet to be discovered.
 They speak Yáhuà today, which is considered a dialect of Shanyǔ by the Shaohan government, but it retains significant similarity to the extinct native Suo language, which itself shared some similarity to the Taesian language, Talidah, suggesting frequent cultural exchange despite the distance.

 ### Xi people